CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 Note this performance seems better than earlier runs..
 I added the #SBATCH --exclusive option.
 Perhaps that made a difference.
+I modified all run scripts to use this option.

 `tail -n 18 run_cctmv5.3.3_Bench_2016_12US2.10x18pe.2day.log`